- What is ORCID?

 The University of Vienna has been a member of ORCID since June 2018.
 The university management recommends all researchers at the University of Vienna to register with ORCID.

-Creating an ORCID profile is voluntary.
+Creating an ORCID record is voluntary.

 The membership enables the integration between various services of the University of Vienna and ORCID.
 Therefore, the quality and efficiency of reporting and the visibility of the entire University of Vienna can gradually improve.